Whether you use a pocket camera, a phone, or a DSLR, taking great pictures of kids can be a challenge.

 A few years ago when our second child was born I was picture crazy (as you can imagine).
 Every chance I got I was trying to pose them to get great photos of them together, but guess what?
 None of them turned out the way I wanted.
 They looked posed and my 2 year old quickly learned to avoid my camera.
 I learned a few tricks that helped me get the photos I wanted without driving my kids crazy or getting disappointing photographs.

-- Capture Personality- If all of your photos are posed or staged, you will not enjoy looking apback at them.
+If all of your photos are posed or staged, you will not enjoy looking back at them.
 The reason we take pictures is to freeze a moment in time.
 Try to capture your child’s personality in the photos you take.
 Read these tips on how to do this.
 Look for opportunities to photograph your child while he is doing something he loves.

-- Take photos from behind- taking pictures from behind eliminates the difficulty if getting a good smile and gives you a great photograph.
-Think about taking a photo of your child walking ahead of you, looking at something, holding hands with a family member, sitting with a favotite stuffed animal, or any other scene you would like to remember.
+Taking pictures from behind eliminates the difficulty if getting a good smile and gives you a great photograph.
+Think about taking a photo of your child walking ahead of you, looking at something, holding hands with a family member, sitting with a favorite stuffed animal, or any other scene you would like to remember.
 Pictures from behind give a new perspective and are often just as precious as from the front.

 Give some of these tricks a try and see the difference it makes in your photos.
 Remember, the memories you will want to remember are the messy memories of your life, not just the pretty posed pictures you get with family photos.
 Get your camera out often and start capturing your life.
 Sign up for my mailing list to get more photography tips and simple parenting resources.

 Want to take your photography to the next level?
 Get signed up for Photography Master Class and join my private Facebook group for participants where I will teach you everything I know and am there to guide you every step of the way!